EQIP Water Development: Wells, Pipelines, Tanks, and Springs

 Typical payment rates: $500–$5,000+ per unit depending on size, type, and associated gravel work.
 An insulated tank with cover for winter grazing can pay $2,000–$4,000+.

 The pump system that moves water from source to distribution.
-This includes solar-powered pumping systems, which are increasingly popular on remote rangeland where grid power isn't available.
-Well drilling costs are typically covered as part of the overall 533 scenario in your state's payment schedule, but the practice itself is the pumping plant — not the hole in the ground.
+This includes solar-powered systems, which are increasingly common on remote rangeland where grid power isn't available.
+Well drilling costs are typically covered as part of the 533 scenario in your state's payment schedule.

 What it covers: Pump, motor, electrical connections, solar panels and batteries for solar-powered systems, pressure tanks, controls, and (in most state scenarios) well drilling and casing.